moka-rs/moka/README.md

     const NUM_THREADS: usize = 16;
     const NUM_KEYS_PER_THREAD: usize = 64;

-    // Create a cache that can store up to 10,000 elements. let cache = Cache::new(10_000);
+    // Create a cache that can store up to 10,000 entries. let cache = Cache::new(10_000);

     // Spawn threads and read and update the cache simultaneously.